Fluid limits for interacting queues in sparse dynamic graphs: Properties of fluid trajectories

 Theorem \ref{the: fluid limit} implies that every subsequence of $\set{\bq_n}{n \geq 1}$ has a further subsequence that converges weakly in $D_{\ell_1}[0, \infty)$ to a process $\br$ such that $\br = \Phi\left(\br(0)\right)$ almost surely.
 The projection $\bx \mapsto \bx(0)$ is continuous from $D_{\ell_1}[0, \infty)$ into $\ell_1$.
 Therefore, the continuous mapping theorem implies that $\br(0)$ has the same distribution as $q$ and we conclude that $\br$ and $\bq = \Phi(q)$ have the same distribution as well.
 Thus, every subsequence of $\set{\bq_n}{n \geq 1}$ has a further subsequence that converges weakly in $D_{\ell_1}[0, \infty)$ to $\bq$. \end{proof}

 Consider now the partial order in $\ell_1$ defined by

 The following lemma says that the solutions of \eqref{eq: fluid differential equation} are monotone with respect to this ordering.
-The proof of the lemma is provided in Appendix \ref{app: auxiliary results} and the proof of similar monotonicity properties can be found in \cite{gamarnik2018delay} and \cite{vvedenskaya1996queueing}.
+The lemma is proved in Appendix \ref{app: auxiliary results} using similar arguments as in \cite{vvedenskaya1996queueing}, which proves the monotonicity property when $\varphi(x) = x$ for all $x \in [0, 1]$.

 \begin{lemma} Suppose that assumption \eqref{ass: sparsity condition} holds.
 If $\bx$ and $\by$ are fluid trajectories such that $\bx(0) \leq \by(0)$, then $\bx(t) \leq \by(t)$ for all future times $t > 0$ as well. \end{lemma}